A Life Of Heritage

 1. Kamut Khorasan wheat is grown in Montana.
 What can I say?
 I’m biased. 😉 It’s mostly grown in Montana because the environment is ideally suited to that of its ancestral roots in Egypt.

-2. It’s non GMO.
+2. It’s non-GMO.
 This wheat is not genetically modified.
 At all.
 They haven’t even tried to modify or improve the grain in any way, even through natural plant breeding techniques.
 This is big to me.
 Modern wheat has 42 chromosomes.
 Kamut has only 24.
 I don’t want to feed myself or my family food that has been modified.
 Give me my food in its original and natural form, please!

 3. Kamut wheat is certified organic.
 Every kernel that is labeled Kamut is certified organic.
 It responds to “green manure” (legumes that take nitrogen from the air and put them into the soil).
 So commercial nitrogen fertilizer is not used on the Kamut fields.

 5. Intolerance to gluten is lowered.
 I started researching and using Kamut and the more I learned, the more I realized I needed to share the information with my mother-in-law.
 She has a severe intolerance to gluten and had radically changed her diet to alleviate all the complications that arose from any gluten she ate.
 But there is gluten in everything!
 And honestly, how can anyone resist a piece of bread every now and again?
 But now?
 She can eat bread again!
 Although Kamut wheat does have gluten it isn’t modified or covered in pesticides, and now she is able to consume it without any problems.
-Now, this isn’t to say that this would be the case with every one, but there are quite a few testimonies of people who have had the same experience.
+Now, this isn’t to say that this would be the case with everyone, but there are quite a few testimonies of people who have had the same experience.
 (But if you have celiac disease, please consult a doctor before trying this wheat.)

 6. Technically you can use less per recipe.
 Kamut wheat is thirsty!
 It has better absorption properties than modern wheat, so more liquids or less flour will be used.
 It has great elasticity, but I’ve found it can be overworked.